mkhorasani/Streamlit-Authenticator/README.md

 ## License

-This project is proprietary software.
+This project is open source software licensed under the MIT License.
 The use of this software is governed by the terms specified in the [LICENSE](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/LICENSE) file.
-Unauthorized copying, modification, or distribution of this software is prohibited.
+You are free to copy, modify, and distribute this software in accordance with the license terms.